p2panda/handbook/website/docs/learn/operations.md

 :::tip Two simple rules to make a CRDT

-There is a lot of theory around [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), but really, its basically these two rules you need to define to get one: How do you order data and what is the rule when something conflicts?
+There is a lot of theory around [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), but really, it's basically these two rules you need to define to get one: How do you order data and what is the rule when something conflicts?

 :::

 :::tip Materialisation

 Do you wonder what the cool algorithm is which *reconciles* and *reduces* the operation graph in the way we just described?
 If you get up in the morning and you are tired, you might be too slow to remember if you need to put your socks or underpants or pants or shirt or pullover on first.
 With [Topological Sorting](https://en.wikipedia.org/wiki/Topological_sorting) we can sort *Dependency Graphs* in a way where they will tell us what we have to do first before: Your socks are not dependent on anything, you can put them on whenever, but you should put on your underpants before you put on your pants for example!
-This is exactly what p2panda does: We traverse the operation graph with an Topological Sorting algorithm, bringing all operations into one ordered list, based on their dependencies.
+This is exactly what p2panda does: We traverse the operation graph with a Topological Sorting algorithm, bringing all operations into one ordered list, based on their dependencies.
 Where do we get the dependencies from?
 The `previous` links of course!

 :::